lextrack/Simple-Screen-Recorder/README.md

 - Select the audio output device that you want to use to record the audio track from the "System sound (Desktop Audio)" dropdown menu.<br>

-- Select the codec that you want to use from the "Codec" dropdown menu.
+- Select the codec that you want to use from the "Encoder" dropdown menu.
 The available codecs are "MPEG-4" and "H264 NVENC (Nvidia Graphics Cards)".<br>

 - Select the resolution that you want to use from the "Resolution" dropdown menu.
 Available resolutions include "1920x1080", "1600x900", "1536x864", "1366x768", "1360x768", "1280x720", and "1024x768".<br>